Recipes / Miij’s Super Savory Seaweed Soup

 Salt to taste

 Step 1.
-In a large pot filled with fresh water (about 16 cups), bring all anchovy broth ingredients to a boil and then immediately reduce to simmer for at least an hour, skimming off any foam or impurities as you go.
-When it’s done, the broth should be clear, light brown.
+Make anchovy broth.
+In a large pot filled with fresh water (about 16 cups), bring all anchovy broth ingredients to a boil and then immediately reduce to simmer, skimming off any foam or impurities.
+When it’s done after about 30-45 minutes, the broth should be clear, light brown.
 It should taste clean and savory.
+If you don't want to make broth from scratch, you can always use anchovy soup tablets, seafood broth packets, or even just water!

 Step 2.
-In a large bowl, soak the dried seaweed in cold water while breaking it into smaller pieces by hand (or with scissors as soon as it starts rehydrating) ensuring they’re bite-sized with no super long pieces.
-After about an hour, drain and set aside to remove excess water.
+Soak seaweed.
+While the broth is simmering, soak dried seaweed in cold water while breaking it into smaller pieces by hand or with scissors as soon as it starts rehydrating). ensuring they’re bite sized with no super long pieces.
+There’s no minimum required soaking time.
+Whenever your broth is ready or when the seaweed looks hydrated enough, drain and set aside.

 Step 3.
-In another large pot, gently heat sesame oil on medium-low heat.
-Add beef and drained seaweed and cook for a couple minutes, sautéing gently to tenderize and imbue the sesame oil flavor.
-Ladle in all of the anchovy broth, catching any solids/remains in a sieve to discard.
-Gently simmer on medium low heat with the lid on.
+In a large pot, gently heat sesame oil on medium-low heat.
+Add seaweed and cook for a few minutes, sautéing gently to tenderize and imbue with sesame flavor.
+Add beef and sauté for another minute.
+If you’re using shrimp or mussels, add after step 4 so that the seafood doesn’t overcook.
+Add all the anchovy broth.
+I like to ladle it in directly from the broth pot, catching any anchovy pieces or aromatics in a sieve.
+Gently simmer on medium-low heat with the lid on.

 Step 4.
-Season with soup soy sauce, optional fish sauce, and a couple big pinches of salt.
+Season with soy sauce, fish sauce, and a couple big pinches of salt.
 Keep seasoning up from there to your liking.
-Simmer for another 30 minutes with the lid partially on until the seaweed is tender.
+Add seafood now if using.
+Simmer for another 10 minutes until the seaweed is tender.
 Serve piping hot with rice and Korean banchan side dishes.
 Tastes even better the next day.
-Store in the fridge and enjoy within a week or freeze in deli containers and reheat for months to come whenever you need a nutritious meal!
+Store in the fridge and enjoy within a week or freeze in deli containers and reheat for months to come whenever you need a quick, nutritious meal!

 Copyright © 2024 Fruit & Supper LLC.
 All rights reserved.